Hetchins color schemes

 1935 - 1959

 I am often asked what color scheme would be appropriate for restoring a Hetchins.
 Period-correct transfers are well-known for each decade, but paint schemes less so.
-To remedy this, I shall be delving into the Hetchins photo archive, which contains literally tens of thousands of pictures, going back to 1935, and includes a number of original paint jobs.
+To remedy this, I plundered the Hetchins photo archive, which contains literally tens of thousands of pictures, going back to 1935, and includes a number of original paint jobs.

 This page covers the period 1935 - 1959.
 Of all the frames in the Hetchins Register, more frames survive from the 1950s than from any other decade; this is due to the high production levels during this decade.
 Many have been resprayed more than once since then, though a fair number have been documented in original livery.
 Very few frames survive from the 1930s or 40s in original livery.
 The photos on this page show, insofar as possible, frames in original (usually tatty) condition or accurately restored condition.

 Available finishes during the 1930s included enamels and chrome.
-Only one 1930s frame has been documented which probably still had much of its original finish on it; otherwise, for 1930s frames, we rely on period photographs and catalog descriptions.
+Few 1930s frames have been documented with original finishes intact; otherwise, for 1930s frames, we rely on period photographs and catalog descriptions.

-Available finishes during the 1940s included enamels and chrome as before, with an expanded palette.
+Available finishes during the 1940s included enamels and chrome, with an expanded palette.

 Period catalogs mention that frames were "bondarized."
 Bonderizing is a zinc phosphate coating carried out to the metal before paintwork, probably also coated on the inside of the tubes, to prevent rust.